open-component-model/ocm/docs/reference/ocm_credential-handling.md

   involved.
 For example, an assignment is done for an OCI registry with a dedicated server url and prefix for the repository path (type is OCIRegistry, host is ghcr.io, prefix path is open-component-model).
 The assigned credentials should be applicable for sub repositories.
-So the assignment use a more general consumer id than the concrete credential request (for example for repository path <code>open-component-model/ocm/ocmcli</code>)
+So the assignment uses a more general consumer id than the concrete credential request (for example for repository path <code>open-component-model/ocm/ocmcli</code>)